KYC-hub/ComplyZense/testing_plan.md

 #### Logout and Delete Account

-Test Case

-To test if account can be logged out of, and deleted
+Test Case: To test if account can be logged out of, and deleted

-Expected Result

-Both functions to work
+Expected Result: Both functions to work

-Pass/ Fail

-Pass
+Pass/ Fail: Pass

 Remarks
 Logout works

 Delete account works

+Overall: On test, all components works perfectly fine and according to plan